Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 Anti-patterns¶

-- Running large-scale ML training (GPU clusters, LLM fine-tuning) on Fabric Spark instead of Databricks
+- Running large-scale ML training (GPU clusters, LLM fine-tuning) on Fabric Spark when a competitor's purpose-built ML platform would handle it more efficiently

-- Choosing Fabric solely for Spark workloads when the team has deep Databricks expertise and Unity Catalog
+- Choosing Fabric solely for Spark workloads when the team already has deep expertise in a competitor's platform and its governance catalog

 - Ignoring Fabric's capacity limits for concurrent users -- under-provisioning leads to throttling